Affile: Main sights

-2012 homeland and honour monument
+Graziani monument

 On 11 August 2012 a publicly funded mausoleum and memorial park was unveiled in the town to Rodolfo Graziani, a former resident of the area and convicted war criminal.
 The event was met with widespread criticism in the national and international media.
 A campaign has since been launched to rededicate the memorial to those who died as a result of Graziani’s actions during Italy’s colonial wars in Ethiopia and Libya as well as during the short-lived Italian Social Republic.

-An article in The New York Times article described the monument: